Parametric Social Identity Injection and Diversification in Public Opinion Simulation: Parametric Social Identity Injection

 \subsubsection{Value Vectors}

 Language not only encodes information but also reflects cultural and worldview-specific patterns.

 To approximate \textbf{value orientations} in the absence of explicit value annotations, we construct \textbf{language-based value vectors} using data from the target populations.
-Specifically, we learn language-specific vectors $\mathbf{l}_s$ for a set of representative languages $s$.
-These vectors are optimized such that adding $\mathbf{l}_s$ to the the final-layer hidden state of the last token increases the model’s predictive likelihood for the next token in the corresponding language, thereby anchoring generated responses within culturally informed reasoning frameworks.
+Specifically, we learn a lightweight trainable vector $\mathbf{l}_s$ for each representative language $s$.
+Each value vector has the same dimensionality as the model hidden states, while all parameters of the base LLM are frozen.
+During training, $\mathbf{l}_s$ is optimized with the standard next-token prediction objective: adding $\mathbf{l}_s$ to the final-layer hidden state of the last token should increase the predictive likelihood of the next token in the corresponding language corpus.
+In this way, the learned vector captures language-specific distributional patterns and cultural-linguistic regularities, thereby anchoring generated responses within culturally informed reasoning frameworks without updating the base model.